mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The 24 star systems of Atsah are all within the Imperium, although the region has a distinct cultural identity as a result of its history.
 Atsah is astrographically important as a link to Corridor and thus to the Imperial heartland beyond and, as such, it is of strategic interest in regions as far away as the Spinward Marches.
 A more stable subsector might not draw such great attention but Atsah is prone to rather vigorous internal politics.

 This situation has its origins in the pre-Imperial era.
-Atsah was the centre of a loose federation of Vargr worlds when the Imperium began pushing through the sector and co-opted into Imperial membership by demonstrations of strength and incentives for local leaders.
+Atsah was the center of a loose federation of Vargr worlds when the Imperium began pushing through the sector and co-opted into Imperial membership by demonstrations of strength and incentives for local leaders.
 On one hand this allowed a large region to be

 incorporated relatively easily; on the other it meant that the Duchy of Atsah continued in the previous tradition of turbulent politics based on personalities rather than policies.